Abyanzhafran/devcode-todolist-main/readme.md

 ```

 ## Run the application using docker image
-Running a Docker container from a Docker Hub repository is a straightforward process.
 Here are the general steps:

 1. Open [Docker hub](https://hub.docker.com/)